Table of Contents

 Deleting a Table

 Don't delete a table.
 Not ever.
 If any of the items in that table have been used in inspections you will potentially break the reporting.
-I am not even sure why we have a Delete button there.
+Most of the time this remove button is disabled.

 Items